-When it comes to measuring lumber or hanging a photo, a measuring tape or ruler is just fine.
-When you need precision though, you need something that does a much better job.
-Just try measuring a bolt thread pitch or the gap in a piston ring with your trusty tape and see how it plays out.
+When it comes to measuring lumber or hanging a photo, a measuring tape or ruler is just fine, but when you need precision, you need one of the best digital calipers.
+Just try measuring a bolt thread pitch, or the gap in a piston ring, with your trusty tape measure and see how it plays out.

 So what do you do?
-You could use an old fashioned micrometer and line up the various lines or strain your eyes on the dial and try and remember how on earth to read the things.
-Or you could move to the 21st century.
-It’s time to pick up a set of digital calipers and get measurements more precise and accurate more easily than you ever thought possible.
+You could use an old-fashioned micrometer and line up the various lines, or strain your eyes on the dial and try and remember how on earth to read the things.
+Or you could move to the 21st Century.
+It’s time to pick up one of the best digital calipers, and get measurements more precise and accurate, more easily, than you ever thought possible.

 For more information on the best digital calipers, refer to our table of contents.